Do you seek new cannabis experiences? Learn with us what Live Resin Sauce means and how it can improve your smoking game.

 On the other hand, the “Sauce” label comes from the product’s consistency, including a liquid portion and a solid portion.
 The liquid portion is a high terpene extract (HTE), and its focus is not necessarily on potency but the resin’s delicious tastes and smells.
 At the same time, the solid part comprises THCa crystals, an inactive precursor form of THC that will become heat-activated during the dabbing process.

-Made from organic flower, our Delta-8 live resin cartridges are back in stock:
+Made from organic flower, check out some of our live resin offerings below:

 What is Live Resin Diamond Sauce?